ColumPaget/barmaid.lua/README.md

   up:google.com:80=up|~gG~0
 ```

-Could be used to supply a green 'G' to indicate google is accessible, but not interfere with any other values that return 'up'
+Could be used to supply a green 'G' to indicate google is accessible, but not interfere with any other values that return 'up'.

+The 'key' of the translation (i.e. 'name=value') can contain shell/fnmatch-style wildcards.
+The symbols '*', '+', '?', '[' and ']' will be honored with their shell/fnmatch meanings. '\' can be used to quote these characters.

 EXAMPLE: